subquery/documentation/docs/subquery_network/token/swap.md

 :::info

-Only participants that have been KYC’d and whitelisted can participate in the SubQuery Kepler Swap.
-You check if your account has been KYC'd and whitelisted, please enter `/kepler-ksqt-swap-kyc <your_wallet_address>` in the `#kepler-swap-support` channel in our Discord.
+Only participants that have been KYC’d and registered can participate in the SubQuery Kepler Swap.
+You check if your account has been KYC'd and registered, please enter `/kepler-ksqt-swap-kyc <your_wallet_address>` in the `#kepler-swap-support` channel in our Discord.

 If you’re new here, check out [this article](https://blog.subquery.network/kepler-milestone-your-invitation-to-join) and follow the instructions on how to join.